isomerpages/nlb-biblioasia/_holding-area/Going Against the (Rice) Grain: The “Eat More Wheat” Campaign.md

 [^13]: “Wheat Flour Dishes: The Winners,” *Straits Times*, 18 October 1967, 4.
 (From NewspaperSG)

-“Cooking Contest: 900 Wheat Recipes Received,” Eastern Sun, 6 February 1968, 13.
-(From NewspaperSG) Radio Singapura, “Background No. 1: Why Wheat,” 29 March 1968, sound, 14:40, 14:49.
+[^14]: “Cooking Contest: 900 Wheat Recipes Received,” *Eastern Sun*, 6 February 1968, 13.
+(From NewspaperSG)

+[^15]: Radio Singapura, “Background No. 1: Why Wheat,” 29 March 1968, sound, 14:40, 14:49.
 (From National Archives of Singapore, accession no. 1998006042)

-Radio Singapura, “Background No. 1: Why Wheat,” 18:45.
+[^16]: Radio Singapura, “Background No. 1: Why Wheat,” 18:45.

-RTS Enterprises (Singapore), “The Proof Is in the Eating” Recipe Book (Singapore: Printed by the Govt.
+[^17]: RTS Enterprises (Singapore), “The Proof Is in the Eating” Recipe Book (Singapore: Printed by the Govt.
 Print.
 Off., 1969).
 (From National Library, Singapore, call no. RCLOS 641.6311 RTS)

-“Cookery Contest ‘A Gourmet’s Delight’,” Straits Times, 6 August 1968, 14.
-(From NewspaperSG) “Exhibition of Wheat Food Dishes,” Eastern Sun, 27 July 1967, 2.
-(From NewspaperSG) “‘Eat More Flour Week’ in S’pore Next Month,” Straits Budget, 30 August 1967, 13.
-(From NewspaperSG) “PA to Hold Cake-making Exhibition,” Eastern Sun, 23 February 1969, 3.
-(From NewspaperSG) “Spend Old Notes for Full Value at Xmas Fair,” Eastern Sun, 30 November 1967, 3.
-(From NewspaperSG) “Exhibition of Wheat Food Dishes”; “Minister: Wheat Diet Doubly Advantageous,” Eastern Sun, 13 August 1967, 3.
+[^18]: “Cookery Contest ‘A Gourmet’s Delight’,” *Straits Times*, 6 August 1968, 14.
 (From NewspaperSG)

-Wee Choo Kim, “Petty Officer Chang Takes the Cake,” Straits Times, 30 March 1969, 8.
-(From NewspaperSG) Ministry of Culture, “Eat More Wheat Campaign,” 82.
-“Page 3 Advertisements Column 1,” Eastern Sun, 24 October 1967, 3; “Page 5 Advertisements Column 1,” Eastern Sun, 29 November 1967, 5; “Page 5 Advertisements Column 1,” Eastern Sun, 23 November 1967, 5; “Page 3 Advertisements Column 1,” Eastern Sun, 17 November 1967, 3; “Page 5 Advertisements Column 2,” Eastern Sun, 11 November 1967, 5.
+[^19]: “Exhibition of Wheat Food Dishes,” *Eastern Sun*, 27 July 1967, 2.
 (From NewspaperSG)

+[^20]: “‘Eat More Flour Week’ in S’pore Next Month,” *Straits Budget*, 30 August 1967, 13.
+(From NewspaperSG)

+[^21]: “PA to Hold Cake-making Exhibition,” *Eastern Sun*, 23 February 1969, 3.
+(From NewspaperSG)

+[^22]: “Spend Old Notes for Full Value at Xmas Fair,” *Eastern Sun*, 30 November 1967, 3.
+(From NewspaperSG)

+[^23]: “Exhibition of Wheat Food Dishes”; “Minister: Wheat Diet Doubly Advantageous,” Eastern Sun, 13 August 1967, 3.
+(From NewspaperSG)

+[^24]: Wee Choo Kim, “Petty Officer Chang Takes the Cake,” *Straits Times*, 30 March 1969, 8.
+(From NewspaperSG)

+[^25]: Ministry of Culture, “Eat More Wheat Campaign,” 82.

+[^26]: “Page 3 Advertisements Column 1,” *Eastern Sun*, 24 October 1967, 3; “Page 5 Advertisements Column 1,” *Eastern Sun*, 29 November 1967, 5; “Page 5 Advertisements Column 1,” *Eastern Sun*, 23 November 1967, 5; “Page 3 Advertisements Column 1,” *Eastern Sun*, 17 November 1967, 3; “Page 5 Advertisements Column 2,” *Eastern Sun*, 11 November 1967, 5.
+(From NewspaperSG)

-Pereira, “The Best Thing About Wheat Is Variety.”
+[^27]: Pereira, “The Best Thing About Wheat Is Variety.”

-Pereira, “The Best Thing About Wheat Is Variety.”
+[^28]: Pereira, “The Best Thing About Wheat Is Variety.”

-“Flour v.
-Rice,” Straits Times, 9 September 1967, 6.
-(From NewspaperSG) “Flour v.
+[^29]: “Flour v.
+Rice,” *Straits Times*, 9 September 1967, 6.
+(From NewspaperSG)

+[^30]: “Flour v.
 Rice.”

-Radio Singapura, “Background No. 1: Why Wheat,” 29 March 1968, sound, 5:33, 7:17.
+[^31]: Radio Singapura, “Background No. 1: Why Wheat,” 29 March 1968, sound, 5:33, 7:17.
 (From National Archives of Singapore, accession no. 1998006042)

 “Doctors to S’pore Govt: Why Not Seek Our Help?,” Straits Budget, 27 November 1968, 5.
 (From NewspaperSG)
 “‘Eat More Wheat’ Campaign Criticised,” Eastern Sun, 20 December 1967, 10.
 (From NewspaperSG)